asteencern/ipbus-test/README.md

 Open a terminal :
 ```
 source scripts/env.sh
-python scripts/runIpbus-hw.py --port=50001,60001,60002,60003,60004,60005
+python scripts/runIpbus-hw.py --portUDP=50001,60001,60002,60003,60004,60005
-./bin/DummyTrigger file://./etc/connection.xml 5, the "5" corresponds to the number of fake boards sending data
+./bin/DummyTrigger file://./etc/connection.xml 5 true, the "5" corresponds to the number of fake boards sending data, the "true" means that this DummyTrigger will wait until all board has been read out
 ```
   * Open another terminal:
   `source scripts/env.sh`
   * Launch boards emulations :
-`python scripts/runHexaBoards.py -d HEXABOARD0,HEXABOARD1,HEXABOARD2,HEXABOARD3,HEXABOARD4`, the HEXABOARDi correspond to the names of the 5 boards which are sending data
+`python scripts/runHexaBoards.py -d HEXABOARD0,HEXABOARD1,HEXABOARD2,HEXABOARD3,HEXABOARD4 -p true`, the HEXABOARDi correspond to the names of the 5 boards which are sending data, the "true" means that the data will be prepared to avoid to send lot of 0s in the data bit stream
   * Read out the data :
 `./bin/hexaboardReader file://./etc/connection.xml HEXABOARD0 HEXABOARD1 HEXABOARD2 HEXABOARD3 HEXABOARD4`